magnumjs/mag.js/README.md

 // instance contains 6 sub methods

-instance.getId() // returns instance UID for MagJS use mag.getId(instanceId) to get the node id
+instance.getId() // returns instance UID for MagJS use mag.getId(instanceId) to get the Node id and mag.getNode(ID) to get the Node itself

 instance.draw() // redraws that unique instance, wrap in setTimeout for async
 // optional boolean to force redraw i.e. clear the instance's cache instance.draw(true)